vaibhavsagar/resume/resume.md

 ## Experience ##
 ---- --------------------------------------------------------------------------
+2014 *Tutor* at CECS ANU (February--June) for COMP1100 Introduction to
+     Programming and Algorithms.

 2013 *Vacation Scholar* at CSIRO (November 2013--February 2014).
 Developed
      a workflow engine to connect RESTful web services together in a continuation-passing style using semantic web technologies.